Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

-### Install limesurvey-plugin-pdfcreator
+### Install Limesurvey-Pdf-Email-Resultscreen-Plugin

-Drop the PdfGenerator folder in your plugins folder.
+Drop the LimesurveyPdfEmailResultscreenPlugin folder in your plugins folder.

-### Activate pdfGenerator
+### Activate Limesurvey-Pdf-Email-Resultscreen-Plugin

-Go to your pluginmanager page in limesurvey and activate pdfGenerator.
+Go to your pluginmanager page in limesurvey and activate Limesurvey-Pdf-Email-Resultscreen-Plugin.
 If you decided to use another path for your PhantomJS folder you can hit configure and change settings.
 If you installed PhantomJS on your machine you can change the path also in the configure screen. ~~Also you can set after what time a pdf will be deleted.
 Default is 60 minutes~~ (this is turned off right now).
 Now you should be good to go!